 If you need to remix a song to fix a problem or adjust something in the original mix, yes you can resubmit your mix and a small fee of $25 apply to remaster/re-print the new mix.

-If we decide that I am not the right person for your project after the revision process, contact me for a refund.
-My only requirement is that my mixes/masters are not released for sale or promotion and that refunds are requested within 30 days of receiving mixes or masters.
+If you are not happy with our work, you can contact us for free revisions within 30 days.
+We will do whatever it takes to meet your requirements during our revision process.
+If we decide that we are not the right fit for your project after the revision process, contact us for a refund.
+Our only requirement is that the masters are not released for sale or promotion and that refunds are requested within 30 days of receiving the masters.

 After the final masters are approved, all deliverable files will be prepared as per your project-specific requirements.
 The standard delivery files included in all projects are: